-- 327 Clause 156, page 150, line 12, leave out subsection (1) and insert - "(1) Section (Employment Law Compliance Code of Practice) and this section come into force on the day on which this Act is passed. - (1A) The rest of this Act may not come into force until the code of practice referred to in section (Employment Law Compliance Code of Practice) is published."
+- 327★ Clause 156, page 150, line 12, leave out subsections (1) and (2) and insert - "(1) Section (Employment Law Compliance Code of Practice) and this section come into force on the day on which this Act is passed. - (2) The remainder of this Act may not come into force until the code of practice referred to in section (Employment Law Compliance Code of Practice) is published."

-This amendment makes the commencement of the Act contingent on the publication of the code in Lord Fox's other amendment.
+This amendment makes the commencement of the Act contingent on the publication of the Code of Practice provided for by another amendment in the name of Lord Fox.

-- Clause 156, page 150, line 12, leave out subsections (1) and (2) and insert - "(1) Section (Review of a Fair Work Agency) and this section come into force on the day on which this Act is passed. - (2) The remainder of this Act may not come into force until- - (a) the review referred to in section (Review of a Fair Work Agency) has been published, and - (b) a Minister of the Crown has tabled a motion in both Houses of Parliament for debate and approval of the review, and the review has been approved by a resolution of both Houses."
+- Clause 156, page 150, line 12, leave out subsections (1) and (2) and insert - '(1) Section (Review of a Fair Work Agency) and this section come into force on the day on which this Act is passed. - (2) The remainder of this Act may not come into force until- - (a) the review referred to in section (Review of a Fair Work Agency) has been published, and - (b) a Minister of the Crown has tabled a motion in both Houses of Parliament for debate and approval of the review, and the review has been approved by a resolution of both Houses."